h5py/h5py/docs/high/dataset.rst

        You can optionally pass a name to associate with this scale.

+    .. method:: virtual_sources

+       If this dataset is a :doc:`virtual dataset </vds>`, return a list of named tuples: ``(vspace, file_name, dset_name, src_space)``,
+       describing which parts of the dataset map to which source datasets.
+       The two 'space' members are low-level
+       :class:`SpaceID <low:h5py.h5s.SpaceID>` objects.

     .. attribute:: shape

         NumPy-style shape tuple giving dataset dimensions.